 Having read my argument above (about why it is ludicrous to expect every file to be compressible), you might well wonder how it is that file compression is possible at all.

 Upon close inspection, however, you will see that my argument really only shows why not all files are compressible.
-It is still reasonable to expect that many everyday files are compressible using a compressible are those winZip®, and others are not.
+It is still reasonable to expect that many everyday files are compressible using a compression utility such as WinZip®, and others are not.
 The files that are more successfully compressible are those with a high degree of repetition or other observable pattern.
 If, on the other hand, WinZip is applied to a binary file having a highly random appearance with no evident pattern, the utility may actually return a "compressed" file that is larger than the original.

 Consider, for example, a 1MB binary file consisting of a string of zeroes.
-Since there are $2^{3}=8$ bits in every byte, such a file may arise as a bitstring '000...0' of length $2^{20}\times2^{3}=2^{23}=8388608$.
+Since there are 2^3 =8 bits in every byte, such a file may arise as a bitstring '000...0' of length $2^{20} \times 2^3 = 2^{23} = 8388608$.
 The same information may be summarized in a much smaller file that simply tells WinZip "This is a file consisting of 8388608 bits, all of which are zeroes".
-Similarly, a 1MB binary file consisting of the bitstring '010101...01' can be summarized in a much smaller file that tells WinZip "This is a file consisting of 8388608 bits, all of 8388608 bits formed by the bitstring '01' repeated 4194304 times".
+Similarly, a 1MB binary file consisting of the bitstring '010101...01' can be summarized in a much smaller file that tells WinZip "This is a file consisting of 8388608 bits formed by the bitstring '01' repeated 4194304 times".
 Most large files will not be as highly compressible as these extreme examples, but all occurrences of pattern provide at least some opportunity for compression; for example, if the character string 'the', or some other sequence of symbols, is represented frequently in a file, this can be represented in an abbreviated form in the compressed file.

 Ideally, we might hope for a 'perfect' compression algorithm that compresses 'most' everyday files as much as possible (recognizing that any such algorithm will actually enlarge some files, those files with no exploitable repetitions or patterns).
 Such an algorithm, we expect, would never be outperformed by any other compression algorithm.
 Surprisingly, no such optimal algorithm exists!
 What do I mean by this?
 Do I mean that no one has figured out yet how to design the best compression algorithm?
 No!
 I am telling you that no such algorithm is possible, even in principle.
 Worse than that, there cannot even exist an algorithm telling the smallest size to which a given file can be compressed.
 (Note that here we are presumably asking for less than the optimally compressed file, if we are asking only for the size of the optimally compressed file.)
-It is a mathematical theorem that no such algorithm can possible (there is also a theorem to this effect).
+It is a mathematical theorem that no such algorithm can possibly exist.
+Just as trisecting an angle with a straightedge and compass is impossible (there is also a theorem to this effect).